akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 4. Type **yes** and hit enter when you're asked if you want to continue connecting to the virtual machine.

-5.You're now connected to your linux virtual machine through SSH.
+5.You are now connected to your linux virtual machine through SSH.

-6. Run this command to logout from your ubuntu virtual machine.
+6. Run the following command to logout from your ubuntu virtual machine.

        logout

    ![](images/logout.png)

 ### 1.4 Reset Password of Virtual Machine
 Azure allows you to reset the password or ssh key for virtual machines using the Azure portal.
 Let's take a look at how to reset password or sshkeys for your Linux virtual machines.
+Please note that this step is optional.

 1. To reset the password or sshkey of the Ubuntu virtual machine, Navigate to the **Resource Groups > Your Resource Group > Your Virtual Machine > Overview > Support + Troubleshooting >Reset Password**.